 Beehive will comply with all regulatory special education requirements of the Individuals with Disabilities Education Improvement Act of 2004 (IDEIA), Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act, and any other civil rights enforced by the U.S. Department of Education Office of Civil Rights (OCR).
 Per federal law, all students with disabilities will be fully integrated into the programs of Beehive, with the necessary materials, mandated services, and equipment to support their learning.
 Beehive will meet all the requirements mandated within a student’s Individual Education Plan (IEP).
 The school will include all special needs students with non-disabled peers to the maximum extent appropriate according to their IEPs.

-The chosen special education service provider could also be responsible for a number of areas including Assessments, Behavioral Support, Clinical Services, Compliance/Administration, Related Itinerant Services and Designated Instructional Services (DIS), and Special Education Instruction.
+The chosen special education service provider could also be responsible for a number of areas including Assessments, Behavioral Support, Clinical Services, Compliance/Administration, Related Itinerant Services and Designated Instructional Services (DIS) and Special Education Instruction.

 Currently, our special education department has a director, some teachers and several para-educators.
-The related services like psychology, counseling, nurse, speech and etc. are contacted out to a certified provider.
-We are planning to have a similar structure in the satellite school, where we will have a SPED director that oversees all schools and appropriate number of SPED teachers and para-educators and related services to be contracted out.
+The related services like psychology, counseling, nurse, speech etc. are contacted out to a certified provider.
+We are planning to have a similar structure in the satellite school, where we will have a special education director that oversees all schools and appropriate number of special education teachers and para-educators and related services to be contracted out.

 7-4.
 If the satellite school intends to serve a high school population, identify the graduation requirements for the school that will meet State requirements.
 Describe the process and criteria for awarding course credit.
 Are these the same requirements, processes, and criteria as the sponsoring school?
 If not, explain the differences.